chmouel/github-issue-cli/README.md

 *Note: there is other scripts in this repo you may or may not be interested with, only GitHub Issue CLI is generic enough to use*
+*Note: sorry for the horrible code but this came out from a couple of curl commands to shell script to python code and never got to clean this up, but works at least*

 Github Issue CLI
 ================